Housing Terms & Conditions

 III.
 Conditions for Termination of the Housing Agreement

-B. After Occupancy.
 HFS is aware that unforeseen circumstances may prevent a Resident from fulfilling the Housing Agreement, and agrees to work individually with these Residents.
 In these circumstances, the Resident is responsible for contacting HFS and should be prepared to discuss and document, in specific terms, their inability to fulfill the Housing Agreement.
-Petitions to be released from the Housing Agreement must be received in HFS by the dates specified to be considered for the following term: Fall term (July 25, 2013); and Spring term (December 5, 2013).
+Petitions to be released from the Housing Agreement must be received in HFS by the dates specified to be considered for the following term: Fall term (July 21, 2014); and Spring term (December 5, 2014).
 Any early release from the Housing Agreement results in a forfeiture of the $100.00 Deposit.

 IV.
 Financial Conditions

-B. Room Refunds.
 Refunds of room charges are based on the date the Resident checks out and are contingent upon proper check-out from the residence halls.
-Residents must complete the formal check-out process to be eligible for a refund and are responsible for all room and meal plan charges until the formal check-out process has been completed.
+Residents must complete the formal checkout process to be eligible for a refund and are responsible for all room and meal plan charges until the formal check-out process has been completed.
 The Resident must check out with a Resident Advisor or the Resident Coordinator.
 The following three steps must be completed.

-1. Resident Advisor (RA) must examine the room for damages and complete the check-out portion of the check-in/check-out form.
+- Resident Advisor (RA) must examine the room for damages and complete the check-out portion of the check-in/ check-out form.
 This form is then signed and dated by both the RA and the Resident.
-A copy of the check-in/check-out form is given to the Resident upon completion of all three check-out steps.
+A copy of the check-in/checkout form is given to the Resident upon completion of all three check-out steps.

-3. Resident must complete a proper check-out form summarizing the reason(s) for leaving.
+- Resident must complete a proper check-out form summarizing the reason(s) for leaving.
 If the RA is unavailable, the Resident must contact the Resident Coordinator or PIA to summon another RA to complete the process.
-Failure to complete a proper check-out may result in the assessment of an administrative fee.
+Failure to complete a proper checkout may result in the assessment of an administrative fee.
 Residents are refunded room fees in accordance with the University policy outlined in the following schedule:

 |Room Charge Refunds*|